cert-manager/website/content/en/docs/installation/supported-releases.md

 Releases](#supported-releases) section depends on what the cert-manager maintainers think is reasonable to support and to test.

-As of 16 Dec 2021, Our testing coverage is:
+As of 16 Dec 2021, our testing coverage is:

 | Release branch |      Prow configuration       |         Dashboard         | Kubernetes versions tested |  Periodicity  |
 |:--------------:|:------------------------------|:--------------------------|:--------------------------:|:-------------:|